 Resolution 26.
-Limited disapplication of pre-emption rights in relation to the issue of Regulatory Capital Convertible Instruments such power to expire at the conclusion of the next annual general meeting or on 30 June 2017, whichever is the earlier, but so that the Company may make offers and enter into agreements during this period which would, or might, require equity securities to be allotted after the power given by this resolution has expired.
+Limited disapplication of pre-emption rights in relation to the issue of Regulatory Capital Convertible Instruments such power to expire at the conclusion of the next annual general meeting or at the close of business on 30 June 2018, whichever is the earlier, but so that the Company may make offers and enter into agreements during this period which would, or might, require equity securities to be allotted after the power given by this resolution has expired.

-That, subject to the passing of Resolution 24, and without prejudice to any existing authority, the Directors be empowered to allot equity securities (as defined in section 560(1) of the Companies Act 2006) wholly for cash:
+That, subject to the passing of Resolution 23, and without prejudice to any existing authority, the Directors be empowered to allot equity securities (as defined in Section 560(1) of the Companies Act 2006) wholly for cash:

-- pursuant to the authority given by Resolution 24 up to an aggregate nominal amount of £1,250,000,000; and - (ii) in relation to the issue of such Regulatory Capital Convertible Instruments, as if section 561(1) of the Companies Act 2006 did not apply to any such allotment,
+- (i) pursuant to the authority given by Resolution 23 up to an aggregate nominal amount of £1,250,000,000; and - (ii) in relation to the issue of such Regulatory Capital Convertible Instruments, as if Section 561(1) of the Companies Act 2006 did not apply to any such allotment,